-^{1.} LTIP values in respect of the prior year have been updated to reflect actual values at vesting rather than the estimates presented last year.
-Calculation based on a closing share price of £6.518 on the 24 July 2023 vesting date.
-2. Includes £1,692,042 in relation to buyout awards made on appointment.
+1. LTIP values in respect of the prior year have been updated to reflect actual values at vesting rather than the estimates presented last year.
+Calculation based on a closing share In values in respect to the prior year have been updated to reflect act price of £6.518 on the 24 July 2023 vesting date.
+Includes £1,692,042 in relation to buyout awards made on appointment.